pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 ## Manually Expiring Cache for Static Assets (e.g. CSS, JS, PDFs, Images)

 Pantheon sets a cache lifetime of 1 year for static assets per industry standard best practices.
+To ensure a client browser receives a new version of a static asset you can:

+ - Rename the file
-To ensure a client browser receives a new version of a static asset, rename the file.
-For example, you can version a css file by linking to it using a query parameter, `style.css?v=1.1`.
+ - Request the file with an updated query parameter.
+For example, you can version a css file by linking to it as `style.css?v=1.1`

 ## Using Your Own Session-Style Cookies